 If you've decided to buy a Panasonic plasma, the list below, originally compiled to answer the question "Which Panasonic plasma should you buy?", should help.
 The list is arranged in ascending order of price.

-Update, December 2, 2013: Prices and availability are current as of press time, and only include large online merchants (like Best Buy.com or Amazon).
-When a model's price, availability or other status has changed since this article was last updated November 15, the current status is listed and the former
+Update, December 19, 2013: Prices and availability are current as of press time, and only include Best Buy.com and Amazon.
+When a model's price has changed since this article was last updated December 2, the current price is listed and the former

 Best for: Tighter budgets, somewhat dimmer rooms, serious twitch video gamers.